-• The student has a communicable disease.
+- The student has a communicable disease.
 Students who are prescribed antibiotics for strep throat infection or impetigo (for example) must complete 24 hours of treatment before returning to school.
 For all other communicable diseases, the student may return to school based on Massachusetts Department of Public Health Guidelines.
-Surveillance and monitoring of communicable disease outbreaks is done in collaboration with the Mansfield Board of Health and the Massachusetts Department of Public Health.

-- The student has a temperature of over 100 degrees.
+Surveillance and monitoring of communicable disease outbreaks is done in collaboration with the Mansfield Board of Health and the Massachusetts Department of Public Health. - The student has a temperature of over 100 degrees.
 The student may return after he/she is fever free for 24 hours without the use of fever reducers. - The student has an eye infection that may need to be evaluated by a physician.
 Students may return the day after any indicated treatment has begun for bacterial conjunctivitis, unless the student is at a developmental level that prevents them from maintaining proper hygiene. - The student has persistent coughing or trouble breathing.
 He/she may need to be evaluated for asthma, or a serious respiratory infection. - The student has an undiagnosed rash.
-Rashes may need to be evaluated by a physician to rule out communicable disease. - The student has head lice or nits.
+Rashes may need to be evaluated by a physician

+- to rule out communicable disease. - The student has head lice or nits.
 The student may return to school after the first treatment and all nits are removed. - The student has head lice or nits.
 The student may return to School after the first treatment. - The student has diarrhea within 24 hours.
 Diarrhea is defined as multiple loose watery stools unrelated to food, medication or a diagnosed chronic condition.
 The student may return when he/she has been symptom free for 24 hours. - The student has been vomiting within the past 24 hours not associated with a diagnosed condition or medication side effect.
-The student may return when he/she has been symptom free for 24 hours. - The student has an illness that prevents oneself from participating comfortably in activities as determined by the staff. - The illness results in a greater need for care than the staff determine they can provide without compromising their ability to care for other students.
+The student may return when he/she has been symptom free for 24 hours. - The student has an illness that prevents oneself from participating comfortably in activities as determined by the staff. - Students need not be excluded or sent home early from school because of head lice.
+Parents/guardians of affected students should be notified and informed that their student must be properly treated and may return to school on the day after treatment.
+Other close contacts may be checked to determine if there are other cases.
+Upon the return, the school Nurse will determine the evidence of treatment and the student may be re-admitted even if some nits remain.
+Further monitoring for signs of re-infestation by the school nurse is appropriate. - The illness results in a greater need for care than the staff determine they can provide without compromising their ability to care for other students.